 students with a wealth of computer resources.

 Each classroom building houses one or more microcomputer laboratories

-that are available during normal business hours.† In addition, the D. F. Lowry Building
+that are available during normal business hours.
+In addition, the

-All permanent faculty members have a Pentium 4 or Macintosh G4 microcomputer with access to the campus LAN, the Internet and Internet2 from their office.† Each classroom has a LAN connection and many have computers and digital projectors.† Blackboard is used to support class web sites.† UCIS offers laptops and digital projectors for faculty checkout for short periods.† A Compaq 2100 and a Sun e250 provide minicomputer support for academics.
+All permanent faculty members have their choice of a PC or Macintosh computer, desktop or laptop, with access to the campus LAN, the Internet, and Internet2 from their office.
+Almost all classrooms have LAN connections, computers, and digital projectors.
+Blackboard is used to support class web sites.
+DoIT offers laptops and digital projectors for faculty checkout for short periods.
+A Sun e250 provides minicomputer support for academics.

-Faculty have access to email, web hosting, network file storage, and course web sites in Blackboard.† Students have access to email and network file storage and may access the campus LAN from any computer lab or their dorm room.† Student accounts can be created online at http://www.uncp.edu/ucis/accounts.† Online access to grades and registration is available at http://braveweb.uncp.edu.
+Faculty have access to email, web hosting, network file storage, and course web sites in Blackboard.
+Students have access to email and network file storage and may access the campus LAN from any computer lab or their dorm rooms.
+Student accounts can be created online at http:// braveweb.uncp.edu.
+Online access to grades and registration is available at http://braveweb.uncp.edu.